jhb96/code-challenge-recipes_api/README.md

 ## Challenge topics
 Make an AWS serverless arquitecture with a CRUD API for recipes.

 Make an nodejs client to test the API.

-Time: 2 days
+Duration: 2 days

 Basically, this code challenge wants to probe the knowledge of the candidate in the following topics:
 - Serverless architecture
 - Python or Go programming languages
 - AWS knowledge: arquitecture, deployment, etc
-- Multiple relational databases: DynamoDB, ElasticSearch, etc
+- Multiple non-relational databases: DynamoDB, ElasticSearch, etc
 - NodeJS knowledge: API client
 - Docker (optionally)